GNOME/libadwaita/doc/migrating-to-adaptive-dialogs.md

 Libadwaita 1.5 introduces [class@Dialog] and replacements for [class@MessageDialog], [class@PreferencesWindow] and [class@AboutWindow] that
 derive from it.

-While the old widgets are not deprecated yet, they will be in the next release.
+The old widgets have been deprecated.

 # Use `AdwWindow` or `AdwApplicationWindow` for the Parent Window